amd/ZenDNN/README.md

 # Prerequisites
 The following prerequisites must be met for this release of ZenDNN:
-* Conda must be installed and initialized with its path set properly so that the Conda env can be activated from the terminal.
-  * Note: If Conda is not available, zendnn_release_setup.sh script will fail.
-* The whl file must be generated with the same Python version for the following binaries:
-	* Python 3.8.10 for TensorFlow v2.5
-	* Python 3.7.9 for TensorFlow v1.15
-	* Python 3.8.5 for ONNXRT v1.5.1
-* AOCC 3.0 and AMD-BLIS 3.0.6 must be installed.
+* AOCC 3.0 and AOCL (AMD-BLIS) 3.0.6 must be installed for PyTorch and ONNXRT binary packages.
   * Note: While GCC 7.5 and later are also supported compilers, AOCC is recommended for optimal performance of the ZenDNN library.